oracle-livelabs/oic/opa-for-fusionApps/get-started-opa/create-structured-process-app/create-structured-process-app.md

 1. In Designer, open the **Travel Request Application**

-2. From the breadcrumbs, display the Versions popup by clicking versions after the version indicator The selected version is listed at the top.
+2. From the breadcrumbs, display the Versions popup by clicking versions after the version indicator (The selected version is listed at the top).
 The green dot displays next to the default version.

 3. Create a new version by Clicking on *New Version*.
  		In the **New Version** pane accept the default Version Tag and Click on *Create*.
 A new version of application (1.1) is created and now marked as default application